0xAresDev/SpaceBotsLite/README.md

-A very limited and lite version of the SpaceBots.
-Don't share this with anyone.
+A lite version of the SpaceDefi Bots.

-Most of the code is removed or changed.